Strawberry season is here! I’m telling you, it will be hard to resist the smell of this beautiful Fresh Strawberry Bread in your oven.

 The Secret to the Most Tender Loaf

-Use Oil for Quick Breads
+Use Oil to Bake Quick Breads

-When it comes to baking quick breads, I always choose to bake with vegetable oil rather than butter.
+Another quick tip.
+When it comes to quick breads, I always choose to bake with vegetable oil rather than butter.
+With oil, the bread will be lighter with more separated crumbs.
+On the other hand, if you use butter, it will be more like a pound cake.

 Ingredient Notes